bfcamara/bfcamara.com/content/pages/about.md

 **The Recent Past…**

-I worked in 2016 at Microsoft as a Software Development Engineer in Visual Studio Team Services / Team Foundation Server team (Azure DevOps).
+I worked in 2016 at Microsoft as a Software Development Engineer II in Visual Studio Team Services / Team Foundation Server team (Azure DevOps).

-I worked from 2013 to 2015 as a Freelancer in Visual Studio Team Services / Team Foundation Server related projects.
+I worked from 2013 to 2015 as a Contractor in Visual Studio Team Services / Team Foundation Server related projects.

 Before that, I worked at Agilior, a company that I co-founded  in 2004.
 Agilior was a small consulting services company, and my work was to develop software with Microsoft technology stack.